You confirmed it with a ridiculous number of home pregnancy tests, started dreaming of baby names... and are wondering what to do next.

 2. How much weight should I gain?

 This depends on your pre-pregnancy weight.
-Your provider will calculate your BMI to help guide the discussion about healthy weight gain during pregnancy.
+Your provider will calculate your BMI to help guide the discussion about healthy weight gain during pregnancy, though remember that these are just guidelines—not prescriptive parameters.
 As a general rule, women at a healthy weight should gain between 25 and 30 pounds, women who are underweight should gain nearly 40 pounds and women who are overweight or obese should gain 11 to 20 pounds during their pregnancy.

 3. Can I continue exercising?